Parliamentary.ai

 Description

-- Duty to Exclude Pornographic Images: Internet service providers (ISPs) and mobile network operators must provide an internet access service that excludes pornographic images by default, unless the subscriber explicitly opts in, is 18 or older, and has verified their age via the provider's policy.
-The definition of "pornographic" aligns with existing legislation.
+• Restricting Pornographic Images: ISPs and mobile operators must provide internet access services that exclude pornographic images unless the subscriber explicitly opts in, is 18 or older, and the provider verifies their age using an established age verification policy.

-- Duty to Provide Online Safety Information: ISPs and mobile operators must provide clear and accessible information about online safety to customers when they purchase internet service, and maintain this information for the duration of the service.
+• Online Safety Information: ISPs and mobile operators must provide clear and accessible online safety information to customers when they purchase internet services, and maintain this information's availability throughout the service duration.

 Government Spending